Suicide. It's tough to talk about, but learning the facts and signs can save a life.

 - Hopelessness and helplessness

-- Remarks like: "It'll be over soon," "I can’t take it anymore," "I have no reason to go on," "My life will never get better," or "People will be better off without me."
+- Remarks or social media posts like: "It'll be over soon," "I can’t take it anymore," "I have no reason to go on," "My life will never get better," or "People will be better off without me."

 - A recent loss or trauma from which a person is not recovering